chunshanl/DBFGM/README.md

 ## Introduction

 The repository contains the R code for the proposed Dynamic Bayesian Functional Graphical Model.
-The proposed model is a Bayesian graphical model for multivariate functional data where each curve is a function over time.
-Each node in the resulting graph is a function inside a time interval.
+The proposed model is a Bayesian graphical model for multivariate time series data.
+We model each time series as a function over time and add a change point in time to introduce dynamics.
+The resulting graphs represent the conditional dependencies among random functions, where each node is a random function instead of a scalar variable.

-An example of applying the proposed model and doing posterior analysis can be found in Application_study.
+An example of applying the proposed model and doing posterior analysis can be found in Application_study.R.
 The repository also contains R code to reproduce all results in the simulation study and application study.

 ## Files: